KAJI - User Guide

 Format: add MODULE_NAME

-MODULE_NAME is the name of the new module that you would like to create, such as CS2113
+MODULE_NAME is the name of the new module that you would like to create, such as CS2113, Module 1 or Biology.

 Here are some key pointers: